Frequently Asked Questions About the Pew Fellowship in Marine Conservation

-The Pew Fellows Program in Marine Conservation seeks to improve ocean health by generating high-quality research and fostering a global community of experts who collaborate to address the issues facing our seas.
-The program provides fellowships to mid-career scientists and other experts from around the globe who have advanced degrees, strong records of achievement, and a commitment to bringing evidence to bear on conservation issues.
-Through the program, The Pew Charitable Trusts has supported more than 180 professionals in 39 countries.
+The Pew Fellows Program in Marine Conservation seeks to improve ocean health by generating high-quality research and fostering a global community of experts who collaborate to address pressing environmental challenges.
+The program provides fellowships to midcareer scientists and other experts from around the globe who have research experience, advanced degrees, strong records of achievement, and a commitment to bringing evidence to bear on conservation issues.
+Through the program, The Pew Charitable Trusts has supported more than 180 professionals in 39 countries since 1990.

-A: Each Pew fellow is awarded a USD$150,000 grant, allocated over three years, to complete a research project that produces insightful results, new tools, or innovative practices to advance the protection and sustainable use of the world’s ocean.
+A: Each Pew fellow is awarded a $150,000 grant, allocated over three years, to complete a research project that produces new data, knowledge, or methods to advance the protection and sustainable use of the world’s oceans.

 A: Application for the Pew marine fellowship is by invitation only; candidates must be nominated to apply.

-Each year, Pew selects a team of leaders in marine conservation to nominate outstanding individuals working on marine conservation issues.
-A team at Pew then invites qualified nominees to submit an application that presents their credentials and proposes a three-year project.
+Each year, Pew selects a group of experts in marine science and conservation to nominate outstanding individuals working on ocean conservation issues.
+The program then invites qualified nominees to submit an application outlining their credentials and proposing a three-year research project.

-Candidates are evaluated on their record of academic or other professional achievement, leadership and problem-solving skills, interest in enhancing the conservation impact of their work, and—most of all—their project proposal.
+Candidates are evaluated on their record of academic or other professional achievement, leadership and problem-solving skills, interest in enhancing the conservation impact of their work, and—most critically—the strength of their project proposal.

 Fellows are affiliated with a variety of entities, including universities, independent research institutions, and conservation organizations.